Benchmarking Deep Learning and Vision Foundation Models for Atypical vs. Normal Mitosis Classification with Cross-Dataset Evaluation: Discussion

 \section{Discussion}

 Our evaluation confirmed that all foundation models exhibited some degree of generalization to the \ac{AMF} identification task, but the extent of their effectiveness varied considerably.
 The application of \ac{LoRA} fine-tuning revealed particularly striking performance differences across models.

-The poor performance of H-Optimus-0 and H-Optimus-1 could be the result of a resolution mismatch, as the model expects input images trained at 0.5 microns/pixel resolution, whereas our dataset has images at 0.25 microns/pixel.
-In contrast, Virchow2 demonstrated superior performance, likely benefiting from training on higher resolution images using a 40x objective, making it more compatible with our dataset characteristics.
+Also, it is worthwhile to note that across nearly all datasets and performance metrics (balanced accuracy and AUROC), there consistently exists at least one end-to-end fine-tuned baseline model that outperforms both linear probing and LoRA-adapted foundation models.

+We attribute this to not sufficiently discriminatory features extracted by the foundation models, of which many were not even trained on high magnification ($40\times$) patches \citep{zimmermann2024virchow2}, leading to a considerable data distribution shift.
+Thus, the stronger adaptation of the model (by using rank-reduced adaptation through LoRA) provides considerable benefit for improving the extracted features, while using the full capacity of the model (full fine-tuning) yields even better results.

+Most importantly, the primary scope of our study was not to identify a single best-performing model for the respective datasets for the task of \ac{AMF} classification, but rather to compare different learning strategies for \ac{AMF} classification - full fine-tuning of ImageNet-pretrained models, \ac{LoRA}-based adaptation of foundation models, and linear probing of foundation models.
+To investigate this research question in a rigorous way, we performed statistical tests across all datasets to assess whether the performance differences between these learning strategies are statistically significant, and the resulting p-values are summarized in Table \ref{tab:stat_tests_pvalues}.
+These results show that the differences between linear probing and \ac{LoRA} are statistically significant for all three datasets ($p \ll 0.001$), with \ac{LoRA} consistently outperforming linear probing.
+Likewise, baseline models significantly outperform linear probing for all datasets ($p \ll 0.0001$).

+We also note that the results of EfficientNet on the AMi-Br test dataset is better than reported in previous work~\citep{bertram2025histologic}.
+This can be attributed to the fact that the latter used EfficientNet V2-S, while we use EfficientNet V2-M in our experiments.